History highlights: 1848 - 2017

 July of 1994: Our first participation in the Mt.
 Prospect 4th of July Parade.

 1997: School enrollment reaches all time high: 166 students.
-Additional classrooms are built; a hot lunch program started; St. John enters the “Technology Age” with new computers, E-mail, FAX, and an award winning home page on the Internet; a Video Library and video-tape ministry is started.
+Additional classrooms are built; a hot lunch program started; St. John enters the “Technology Age” with new computers, E-mail, FAX, and an award winning home page on the Internet. - The church starts a video/media library and a video-tape ministry.

-1998: St. John celebrates its 150th Anniversary with the theme: REMEMBER, REJOICE, RENEW
+1998: St. John celebrates its 150th Anniversary with the theme: REMEMBER, REJOICE, RENEW.
+Special guest speakers and events

-2000: Immanuel Bible Church (Korean) is founded and meets in the old school building.
+2000: After more than 25 years the Mt.
+Prospect Historical Society chose to vacate the old school building. - Immanuel Bible Church (Korean) is founded and meets in the old school building.

 2001: A Korg synthesizer is purchased to enhance our worship